jmcgrath207/FeatureRequestAngularJSFlask/README.md

   "API KEY": "Ohe0cUSguTTSvqY67MwqYTqqn935HC.Cso2bQ.5BZdfmAaZFz9qaGyTqJSAzXuMYA"
 }
 ```
-Note: Each API Key will expire in 24 hours, you will have to request
+Note: Each API Key expires after 24 hours
-for a new one.

 #### POST

-From here you will use the API KEY to POST data to the Feature Client Portal.
+Use the API KEY to POST data to the Feature Client Portal.